manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

 completion to conveniently build queries and discover the schema's API.
 Navigate to/from call-sites and GraphQL schema file elements.
 Make changes to your query schema files and use the changes immediately, no compilation!
 Find usages of any element in your schema files.
 Perform rename refactors to quickly and safely make project-wide changes.

+>**Note:** Don't forget to install the [JS GraphQL](https://plugins.jetbrains.com/plugin/8097-js-graphql) plugin for superb GraphQL file editing support in your project.
+It pairs well with the Manifold plugin.

 # Building